guilhem13/KnowLedgeGraph3/Readme.md

 ***
 ## Usage

 ***

 ## Entrypoint /getner
+(This feature is not available with the dockerfile.)

 You have to add you AWS security token.
 For that:
 - Be sure to start your Lab
 - Create a folder in your computer  => ~/.aws/
 - Add a credentials file inside this folder
 - Then you have  ~/.aws/credentials
-- Inside this credentials file add the content of the Cloud Access AWS with vi or vim
+- Inside this credentials file add the content of the AWS CLI with vi or vim

 The cloud access aws looks like that :